 Methods.
 Thirty-three participants from ten families (each family having 3 or more members that included one child over 11 years old) living in Los Angeles participated in the study, where they were video recorded while eating an unstructured family meal in a kitchen lab setting.
 Families were provided with a hot meal, snacks, and drinks, and were free to eat as much as they wanted.
 Participants were told that the purpose of the study was to test the accuracy of the M2FED equipment (smart watches) to detect eating.
 Family meal sessions were video recorded using the Noldus Media Recorder, and each family member completed a survey to assess their age, gender, and family role (parent, child, etc.).
 The protocol was approved by the University IRB, and participants were given $15 gift cards as compensation.

 Videotapes (three video angles per family; time-synched) were coded to identify and timestamp the bites of each participant (i.e., the moment they placed food or beverage in their mouth).
 To test for eating mimicry, each family’s timestamped bite dataset (i.e., all bites taken during the eating session) was divided into all of the possible dyad combinations as the unit of analysis (n = 78 dyads, nested in 10 families).
 Nonparametric permutation tests were used to test for mimicry in each dyad: i.e., to determine if a Participant i took a bite more quickly after having been exposed to a bite cue by their eating Partner j, compared to their bite rate observed during the entire shared eating widow.
-We calculated the observed average time gap between i and j’s bites, and this value was compared to a null distribution of the same statistic, generated by randomly permuting the bite intervals (intervals between each bite taken) 500,000 times for each individual.
-For each dyad, a p-value was calculated by comparing the observed average time gap with the distribution of the statistics calculated using the permuted data (simulated eating events).
+We calculated the observed average time gap between i and j’s bites, and this value was compared to a null distribution of the same statistic, generated by randomly permuting the bite intervals (intervals between each bite taken, which, on average, consisted on XYZ per individual) 500,000 times for each individual.
+For each dyad we compared the observed average time gap with the distribution of the same statistic calculated using the permuted data (simulated eating events).
 We evaluated the extent to which the observed average time gap was shorter than expected as if by chance, which allowed us to investigate the presence or absence of mimicry at the dyad level.
 Regression models were fit at the dyad level to determine if any individual or dyadic characteristics predicted significant evidence of mimicry, operationalized as a p-value of <.05 or <.10 from the permutation test.

 Results.
 The average eating rate was 3.0 bites per minute (SD=1.0), and children had faster eating rates than parents (3.5 vs. 2.4 bites per minute, respectively; p=.003).
 The average observed time between Person i’s bites and Person j’s bites was 9.0 seconds (SD=3.9).
 Nonparametric permutation testing identified five of 78 dyads in which there was significant evidence (p<.05) of eating mimicry (Fig. 1).
 The average observed length of time between Person i and j’s bites in these five significant dyads was 6.3 seconds (SD=1.7), and in the non-significant dyads was 9.2 seconds (SD=3.9).
 Nineteen of the 78 dyads had marginally significant evidence for eating mimicry (p<.10).
 The 19 dyads with significant or marginally significant evidence of eating mimicry were a mix of dyad types, and the results of the logistic regression models showed that none of the assessed participant characteristics significantly predicted a dyad’s likelihood to exhibit eating mimicry.